 Hot water with lemon before bed: a good tip?

-There is a lot of talk about drinking hot lemon water before bedtime to promote sleep. but does it really work?
-It is known that warm lemon water could have beneficial effects on health.
+There is a lot of talk regarding drinking hot lemon water before bedtime to promote sleep. but does it really work?
+It is known that warm lemon water might have beneficial effects on health.
 For example by helping to fight the symptoms of the common cold.
-However, many claims about the health benefits of drinking hot lemon water before bed lack evidence.
+However, many claims regarding the health benefits of drinking hot lemon water before bed lack evidence.
 Hot lemon water has long been used in alternative medicine.
 For example, followers use diluted lemon to treat a sore throat or clear the nasal passages.
 This article examines whether warm lemon water before bed is good for your health or has other health benefits.

 What is Hot Lemon Water?